RazoBeckett/dwm/README.md

 ### Keybinds

 > [!NOTE]
-> These are just a few basic keybinds to get started; you can always add and modify them in `config.h`.
+> These are just a few basic keybinds to get started; you can always add and modify them in `config.def.h`.

 | Keybind              | Function                                  |
 | -------------------- | ----------------------------------------- |